ietf-satp/draft-ietf-satp-core-old/README.md

 ### Acknowledgments

-This repo uses a fork of the template of [rafaelapb i-d template](https://github.com/rafaelapb/i-d-template/tree/main).
+This repo uses a fork of the template of [martinthomson i-d template](https://github.com/martinthomson/i-d-template/tree/main).